We may earn money or products from the companies mentioned in this post at no cost to you.

-Those are the most common reasons people become entrepreneur.
+Those are the most common reasons people become an entrepreneur.

-I have no much thing to say here because you have read the reasons people become entrepreneur and it also applicable to you too.
+I have no many things to say here because you have read the reasons people become an entrepreneur and it also applies to you too.

 If your boss(s) is paying you N100,000, his earning 99.7% to 99.9% of that amount.

-Employee is a bondage, so you need to get out of this bondage and become more meaningful and influential to your world.
-Entrepreneur contribute their quota to the development of the economy.
+An employee is a bondage, so you need to get out of this bondage and become more meaningful and influential to your world.
+Entrepreneur contributes their quota to the development of the economy.

 Type of entrepreneur

-We write a blog post about type of entrepreneur, you can read it here.
-The blog post explain in-depth meaning of type of entrepreneurs.
+We write a blog post about the type of entrepreneur, you can read it here.
+The blog post explains the in-depth meaning of the type of entrepreneurs.

 I hope you have learned something from this piece of content?
 Don’t go yet, there is a take away for you below.

-Brodehaus (1987) define entrepreneur as anyone who start a business.
+Brockhaus (1987) defines an entrepreneur as anyone who starts a business.

-Suffice it to say that individuals who litter the streets with one form of business activity or the other aren’t necessarily entrepreneur, especially those dealing with buy and selling of smuggle goods as well as those dealing in unethical activities.
+Suffice it to say that individuals who litter the streets with one form of business activity or the other aren’t necessarily entrepreneurs, especially those dealing with buy and selling of smuggled goods as well as those dealing in unethical activities.

 From definitions above, Now the question is, between Brodehaus and Otaha, who is right?